Last month, Faith Hill announced a "difficult decision" to depart as the artist performing prior to "Sunday Night Football" on NBC for six seasons.

 I say, ESPN shouldn't stand for being upstaged by the likes of Cee Lo Green.
 And by hiring Faith Hill to continue her career as an NFL kickoff singer, that would mean NFL Network will have to stand for, well, Cee Lo Green.

-Of course, this is all contingent on whether or not Faith Hill’s schedule can accommodate getting back into the grind of recording a song for several weeks.
-She’d likely need to learn a new one, no doubt.
+Of course, this is all contingent on whether or not Faith Hill's schedule can accommodate getting back into the grind of recording a song for several weeks.
+She'd likely need to learn a new one, no doubt.
 She could also decide to take a year or two off from the NFL.
+Learn more about the NFL and more importantly, ft. lauderdale primary care so you can be at your best!

 But something tells me the selection of Carrie Underwood to replace her on NBC is going to speed up this process rather quickly.